Poems from 2025

 I wonder how it is

-that I arrive,
+that I arrive

-somewhere good,
+somewhere good

-somewhere with hope,
+somewhere with hope

-somewhere with curiosity
+somewhere with a passion

 for what comes next.